raboof/akkaserverless-wirelessmesh-java/README.md

 * Java 11 or higher installed
 * Maven 3.x or higher installed
 * The Docker CLI installed
+* A [service account](https://cloud.google.com/docs/authentication/production) that can connect to your Google Cloud Pubsub

 ## Build, Deploy, and Test